opentable/webflux-large-response-spring/README.md

 _Does the issue occur?_

-**Tested with a provisioned container with 512m native memory and 0.1 cpus, and max heap of 256m: Yes, after 78200 bytes**
+**Tested with a provisioned container with 512m native memory and 0.1 cpus, and max heap of 256m: Yes, after 78200 characters**

-**Tested with a provisioned container with 2048m native memory and 2.0 cpus, and max heap of 1024m: Yes, after 72800 bytes**
+**Tested with a provisioned container with 2048m native memory and 2.0 cpus, and max heap of 1024m: Yes, after 78200 characters**

 Conclusion: Container resource sizing does not appear to have any impact on whether or not the issue is triggered or any affect on what is the triggering threshold.